Skip to contents

 Setting development mode

-The development mode of a site controls where the site is built, the colour of the package version in the navbar, the version tooltip, and whether or not the site is indexed by search engines.
+The development mode of a site controls where the built site is placed and how it is styled (i.e. the colour of the package version in the navbar, the version tooltip), and whether or not the site is indexed by search engines.
 There are four possible modes:

-• automatic (mode: auto): automatically determines the mode based on the version number:
+• automatic (mode: auto): determines the mode based on the version:

 • 0.0.0.9000 (0.0.0.*): unreleased.